 The concept of permaculture was developed first by Bill Mollison and David Holmgren in the 1970s which has created a long-term positive impact globally.
-It can be applied to the field of agriculture, garden, education, plantation, technology, etc.
+It can be applied to the field of agriculture, gardening, education, plantation, technology, etc.

 Some principles of permaculture which promote sustainability proposed by David Holmgren are:-

-- Being observant and interactive helps in moving towards the phase of transition and leading an ethical and life of sustainability.
+- Being observant and interactive helps in moving towards the phase of transition and leading an ethical life of sustainability.

 - Since the energy is abundant by nature it can be stored with the renewable energy infrastructure for growing food crops at home.

-- Using a renewable source of energy such as sun, wind, water in place of fossil fuels for growing crops causes zero pollution.
+- Using a renewable source of energy such as sun, wind, and water in place of fossil fuels for growing crops causes zero pollution.
 Such as the use of solar panels.